 ii.
-Sexual Assault II. - Non-Consensual Sexual Contact

-Any intentional touching of the intimate parts of another person, causing another to touch one's intimate parts, or disrobing or exposure of another without consent.
+Sexual Assault II. - Non-Consensual Sexual Contact Any intentional touching of the intimate parts of another person, causing another to touch one's intimate parts, or disrobing or exposure of another without consent.
 Intimate parts may include genitalia, groin, breast, or buttocks, or clothing covering them, or any other body part that is touched in a sexual manner.
 Sexual contact also includes attempted sexual intercourse.

-- xiii.
-Sexual Coercion means an act of using unreasonable pressure in an effort to obtain Consent for sexual activity.
-Coercion arises after the victim clearly communicates verbally or non-verbally the intent to stop or refrain from sexual activity. - xiv.
-Sexual Exploitation means taking non-consensual or abusive sexual advantage of another person for one's own advantage or benefit or for the advantage or benefit of anyone other than the person being exploited. - xv.
-Sexual Harassment is any unwelcome sexual advance, unwelcome request for sexual favors, or other unwelcome verbal or physical conduct of a sexual nature when: (1) Submission to or rejection of such conduct is made, either explicitly or implicitly, a term or condition of an individual's employment, evaluation of academic work, or participation in any aspect of a University of Baltimore program or activity; (2) Submission to or rejection of such conduct by an individual is used as the basis for academic, employment, or activity or program participation related decisions affecting an individual; or (3) Such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance, i.e., it is sufficiently severe, persistent or pervasive to create an intimidating, hostile, humiliating, demeaning or sexually offensive working, academic, residential or social environment. - xvi.
-Sexual Intimidation means (1) threatening to sexually assault another person; (2) gender or sex-based stalking, including cyber-stalking; or (3) engaging in indecent exposure.

-- xvii.
-Sexual Misconduct is an umbrella term that includes dating violence, domestic violence, sexual assault, sexual exploitation, sexual harassment, sexual intimidation, sexual violence, and stalking. - xviii.
-Sexual Violence is a form of sexual harassment and refers to physical sexual acts perpetrated without consent.
+- Sexual Coercion means an act of using unreasonable pressure in an effort to obtain Consent for sexual activity.
+Coercion arises after the victim clearly communicates verbally or non-verbally the intent to stop or refrain from sexual activity. - Sexual Exploitation means taking non-consensual or abusive sexual advantage of another person for one's own advantage or benefit or for the advantage or benefit of anyone other than the person being exploited. - 15.
+Sexual Haracsment is any unwelcome sexual advance, unwelcome request for sexual favors, or other unwelcome verbal or physical conduct of a sexual nature when: (1) Submission to or rejection of such conduct is made, either explicitly or implicitly, a term or condition of an individual's employment, evaluation of academic work, or participation in any aspect of a University of Baltimore program or activity, (2) Submission to or rejection of such conduct by an individual is used as the basis for academic, employment, or activity or program participation related decisions affecting an individual's work or academic performance, i.e., it is sufficiently severe, persistent or pervasive to create an intimidating, hostile, humiliating, demeaning or sexually offensive working, academic, residential or social environment. - Sexual Intimidation means (1) threatening to sexually assault another person; (2) gender or sex-based stalking, including cyber-stalking; or (3) engaging in indecent exposure. - Sexual Misconduct is an umbrella term that includes dating violence, domestic violence, sexual assault, sexual exploitation, sexual harassment, sexual intimidation, sexual violence, and stalking. - Sexual Violence is a form of sexual harassment and refers to physical sexual acts perpetrated without consent.
 Sexual violence includes rape, sexual assault, sexual battery, and sexual coercion.
-Sexual violence, in any form, is a criminal act. - xix.
-Sex and Gender-Based Stalking means engaging in a course of sex and/or gender based conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others, or suffer substantial emotional distress. - xx.
-UB Community Members means all University Employees and includes all full-time, parttime, visiting and adjunct faculty and instructors, UB administrators and staff, UB regular and contractual employees, contractors, UB students, alumni, volunteers, and third parties (such as vendors and consultants) under UB control. - xxi.
-University Employee means all full-time, part-time, visiting and adjunct faculty and instructors, all UB administrators and staff, regular and contractual employees and contractors, vendors and consultants under University contract.
+Sexual violence, in any form, is a criminal act. - Sex and Gender-Based Stalking means engaging in a course of sex and/or gender based conduct directed at a specific person that would cause a reasonable person to fear for his or her safety or the safety of others, or suffer substantial emotional distress. - 20.
+UB Community Members means all University Employees and includes all full-time, parttime, visiting and adjunct faculty and instructors, UB administrators and staff, UB regular and contractual employees, contractors, UB students, alumni, volunteers, and third parties (such as vendors and consultants) under UB control. - University Employee means all full-time, part-time, visiting and adjunct faculty and instructors, all UB administrators and staff, regular and contractual employees and contractors, vendors and consultants under University contract.